Hebrew Union College – Jewish Institute of Religion: Jewish Language Project

 The Jewish Language Project (JLP), run by Professor Sarah Bunin Benor at Hebrew Union College, is a research program dedicated to the preservation of Jewish diasporic languages.
 The project also seeks to raise awareness among Jewish communities about Jewish languages around the world, both those that are endangered and those that are emerging.
 The JLP was launched in 2020 and its activities include convening organizations and scholars to document endangered Jewish languages and created collaborative dictionaries for emerging Jewish languages.
 JLP's initiatives include the creation of a comprehensive resource on Jewish languages in the form of a series on online dictionaries, with information on over 30 different languages, including their history, grammar, vocabulary, and cultural significance.
 Most prominent is the Jewish English Lexicon, an online dictionary of words derived from various Jewish languages that Jews use when they are speaking English.
 Other initiatives concern endangered Jewish languages and feature documentation to preserve terms and phrases.

 A related project is the Comprehensive Aramaic Lexicon, an online dictionary and text database of different Aramaic varieties.

 Notable faculty

-Notable faculty members have included Rabbi Judah Magnes, who was also the founding chancellor and president of Hebrew University of Jerusalem, Rabbi Abraham Cronbach, Rabbi Tamara Cohn Eskenazi, Rabbi Abraham Joshua Heschel, Rabbi Leo Baeck, Gerald Bubis, Rabbi Nelson Glueck, Moses Buttenweiser, Eugene Borowitz, Jacob Z. Lauterbach, Jacob Mann, Rabbi Lawrence A. Hoffman, Rabbi Louis Grossmann, Rabbi Moses Mielziner, Rabbi Julian Morgenstern, Rabbi Alvin J. Reines, Steven Windmueller, Debbie Friedman, Rachel Adler, Sivan Zakai, Rabbi Wendy Zierler, Rabbi Michael Marmur and Carole B. Balin, as well as Sami Rohr Choicie Award for Jewish Literature and National Jewish Book Award recipient Sarah Bunin Benor.
+Notable faculty members have included Rabbi Judah Magnes, who was also the founding chancellor and president of Hebrew University of Jerusalem Rabbi Israel Bettan, Rabbi Abraham Cronbach, Rabbi Tamara Cohn Eskenazi, Rabbi Abraham Joshua Heschel, David Neumark, Rabbi Leo Baeck, Gerald Bubis, Rabbi Nelson Glueck, Moses Buttenweiser, Eugene Borowitz, Jacob Z. Lauterbach, Jacob Mann, Rabbi Lawrence A. Hoffman, Henry Slonimsky, Rabbi Louis Grossmann, Rabbi Moses Mielziner, Rabbi Julian Morgenstern, Rabbi Alvin J. Reines, Steven Windmueller, Debbie Friedman, Rachel Adler, Sivan Zakai, Rabbi Wendy Zierler, Rabbi Michael Marmur and Carole B. Balin, as well as Sami Rohr Choicie Award for Jewish Literature and National Jewish Book Award recipient Sarah Bunin Benor.